Learn Java Easy. Chapter 5. Meeting Bud. Learning to use loops

 }

-Again, we start by declaring the variable “i” and, additionally, we assign it the value of the first data we need, in this case, a 5.
+Again we start by declaring the variable “i” and also assign it the value of the first data we need, in this case, 5.
 Then we say that the values we want to show must be equal to or greater than 0.
 Finally, we use i– so that i decreases one by one.

-Loops aren’t just for showing lists of numbers.
-Little by little you’ll see that they can be used for many things.
-Let’s look at another example:
+Loops aren’t just for displaying lists of numbers.
+Little by little you’ll see they can be used for many things.
+Let’s see another example:

-Let’s create a program that shows “Hello” three times in a row:
+We create a program that displays “Hello” three times in a row:

 for (int i = 0; i < 3; i++) {